luxe/unilang/source/code/company/Readme.md

 Simply put, they lack the transformation and reflective properties of a codebase written in UniLang, making them unworthwile I would go so far as to say that writing anything in c++ or python is immediate code debt, if it is not first generated through UniLang.
 UniLang is a superset of everything.
 It leverages its power by being able to adapt to any language, framework, config, etc.
-And it does it in a way that is not overwhelming.  if the languages of today are coined "high level languages", then UniLang is next evolutionary step in effective software engineering; essentially a "higher high level language".
+And it does it in a way that is not overwhelming.  if the languages of today are coined "high level languages", then UniLang is the next evolutionary step in effective software engineering; essentially a "higher high level language".